-I set out to Find telephone numbers on a website and came up with a host of options.
-Here Peter Hanley explains where the telephone number should be & why.
+tried to find telephone numbers on a website and came up with a host of options.
+I explain where the telephone number should be and why

 Why have a telephone number on a website?

-First of all in depends on your purpose with the website.
+First of all, it depends on your purpose with the website.

 If you are a local company, Trades-person, selling real items to real market people who want to call you.
 Your website is there to do the selling so how do they sign off the deal.